vikhyatt/FIN-407-Homework-1/README.md

 ## Overview

-This repository contains three Python files: `task1.py`, `task2.py`, and `task3.py`.
+This repository contains two Python files: `task1.py` and `task2.py`.
 Each file presents a different challenge related to Python and its libraries.
 Your job is to complete the missing parts of the code marked with `# TODO`.
 This assignment will test your understanding of basic Python functionalities, NumPy operations, and data manipulation using Pandas.

 ## Tasks

-### Task 1:  Implementing a Custom List (`task1.py`) [40 points]

-In this task, you will implement a custom list class called CustomList, mimicking some of the behavior of Python's built-in list.
-You will work with dunder (magic) methods to enable operations like indexing, length retrieval, and string representation.

-### Task 2: NumPy Operations (`task2.py`) [30 points]
+### Task 1: NumPy Operations (`task2.py`) [30 points]

 This task introduces you to NumPy arrays and their operations.
 You will complete the NumPyArray class, which wraps around a NumPy array and provides various functionalities.

-### Task 3: Data Processing with Pandas (`task3.py`) [30 points]
+### Task 2: Data Processing with Pandas (`task3.py`) [30 points]

 In this task, you will work with a Pandas DataFrame to process student data.
 The StudentDataProcessor class helps clean and analyze student records.